seasonedcc/flashboard-demo/README.md

 # Flashboard Demo Store

-This open-source project demonstrates how to integrate [Flashboard](https://www.getflashboard.com) into a modern React stack.
-It showcases a naive e-commerce experience using Flashboard as both a CMS and an admin panel.
-You can go to Flashboard and create a DEMO panel which is used in the [live version](https://demo.getflashboard.com) of this demo.
+This open-source project demonstrates integrating [Flashboard](https://www.getflashboard.com) into a modern React stack.
+It showcases a naive e-commerce experience using Flashboard as a CMS and an admin panel.
+You can go to Flashboard and create a DEMO panel, which is used in this demo's [live version](https://demo.getflashboard.com).

 ---